Course: Introduction to Classical Music

-An introduction to classical music with musician and broadcaster Sandy Burnett.
+Course Description: An introduction to classical music with musician and broadcaster Sandy Burnett.
 If you are an intelligent adult looking for a way in to the greatness of classical music, this series is for you!
-Following three successful outings at the Idler Academy in 2012 and 2013, this course returns by popular demand; it takes place on consecutive Wednesday evenings from 6:45pm to 8:15pm, starting on Wednesday 25th September
+Following four successful outings at the Idler Academy in 2012 and 2013, this course returns by popular demand.

 The course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
 Sandy will explain the nuts and bolts of classical music – notation, form, and tonality – and discuss how composers went about the process of shaping their works.
 And armed with his trusty iPad and docking station, he’ll play recorded examples, and produce scores and instruments by way of illustration.